 Adjust belt tension

-Wipe the rings with a cotton cloth moistened with clean gasoline.
-If necessary, clean with glass sandpaper and wipe again with a napkin
+Wipe the rings with a cotton cloth soaked in clean gasoline.
+If necessary, clean with glass sandpaper and wipe again with a cloth

 Check the radial runout of the rings.
-If required, grind slip rings
+If necessary, grind the slip rings

-- Short circuit in the brush assembly of the generator or in the circuit between the generator and the regulator
+- Short circuit in the generator brush assembly or in the circuit between the generator and the regulator

-- Malfunction of the relay for turning off the excitation winding of the generator
+- Malfunction of the generator excitation winding disconnect relay

 Replace relay

-- Breakage or lack of contact in the power supply circuit
+- Open circuit or lack of contact in power supply circuit

-Remove the brush holder, remove the brushes and remove brush dust
+Remove brush holder, take out brushes and remove brush dust deposits

 - Starter relay failure (738.3747-20)